msacar/code-sitter/README.md

-# Code-Sitter: Pluggable Multi-Language Code Intelligence
+# codesitter: Pluggable Multi-Language Code Intelligence

-Code-Sitter delivers a real‑time, syntax‑aware indexing and retrieval system for codebases across multiple programming languages.
+codesitter delivers a real‑time, syntax‑aware indexing and retrieval system for codebases across multiple programming languages.
 Built with a **pluggable analyzer architecture**, it leverages Tree‑sitter for precise parsing and CocoIndex's Python SDK for incremental chunking, embedding, and storage.
 This enables fast lookup of code symbols, functions, call‑site details, and cross-language dependencies while staying in sync with live code changes.

 ## ✨ Key Features